American Food Culture & History

 First, the only place you can get lobster in the USA at a reasonable price is Maine or maybe Boston, Massachusetts.

-Second, in 25 years of living in America, I had lobster exactly once – it isn’t a common food for most of the country (see the map).
+Second, in 25 years of living in America, I had lobster exactly once – it isn’t a common food for most of the country (see map above).

 Third, who in the UK can afford (or find) lobster?
 Why would a Brit need 8 recipes for lobster let alone eight American recipes for lobster?